PrintersForAnts/Salad_Fork/docs/xy_motion.md

 ![](images/b_idler_bearing_stack.png)

 3. Attach the tensioner_bottom to the frame using M3x8 BHCS.
-Be careful to not dislodge the bearing stack
+Be careful to not dislodge the bearing stack.
+A paperclip can be used to straighten the stack if it's shifted.

 ![](images/b_idler_bottom_attached.png)